Electronic Logging Device (ELD) Exemptions Guide: Understanding the FMCSA’s ELD Rules & Regulations

 The bottom line is that it doesn’t matter if you operate a tow truck, dump truck, garbage truck, or a cement mixer — if your vehicle meets one of the criteria above, and you are performing work as part of your job, you may be affected by the mandate.

-Who Is Exempt?
-Overview of ELD Exemptions
+Who is ELD exempt?
+Overview of ELD exemptions

 - Driveaway-towaway drivers who transport empty vehicles intended for sale, lease, or repair, as long as the vehicle they are driving is part of the shipment.

 - Drivers of vehicles manufactured before model year 2000.

 It’s important to note that even if drivers are not required to use ELDs, they are not fully exempt from the regulations.
 They must still record their duty status manually (on paper) according to 49 CFR 395.

 Who is exempt from the ELD rule?

 You can receive the ELD exemption status based on the age of the vehicle engine or the vehicle identification number (VIN).
 Pre-2000 VINs are most likely exempted.
 However, there are cases when vehicles have had an engine replaced from another vehicle.